 Simple Ways to Sneak in Extra Walking for Heart Health

 Walking is one of the easiest and most effective forms of exercise, and the American Heart Association (AHA) recommends at least 150 minutes of moderate physical activity per week.
-(Check it out here.)
-This recommendation isn’t arbitrary—it’s backed by research showing that regular movement improves cardiovascular function, lowers blood pressure, and reduces the risk of…
+(Check out what they recommend here.)
+This recommendation isn’t arbitrary—it’s backed by research showing that regular movement improves cardiovascular function, lowers blood pressure, and reduces the…